QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 You can enter the package manager by prepending a ``]``

-For example, ``] st`` will give the the current status of installed packages in the current environment
+For example, ``] st`` will give the status of installed packages in the current environment

 Sharing Notebooks